Guide to Indian Food

 Preparation

-1 Add a teaspoon of lemon juice to milk and bring it to a boil.
+1 Add a teaspoon of lemon juice to milk and bring it to boil.
 The lemon juice will separate the milk into watery whey and solid chunks.

 5 Boil water in a wide utensil with at least 2 to 3 inches of water over medium-low heat.